|

 Clive Owen to follow a rampant Mickey Rourke.
 Sin City is

-definitely not without dramatic effect, but the film struggles with
+definitely not without dramatic effect, but the film struggles to keep its often

-keeping its often banal stories interesting throughout.
-Parts work
+banal stories interesting throughout.
+Parts work brilliantly, but Miller

-brilliantly, but Miller and Rodriguez can't prevent the film from
+and Rodriguez can't prevent the film from becoming episodic.
+That

 |